TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-blob-connectivity.md

 			"id": "learn_more_text",
 			"order": 6,
 			"controlType": "infoblock",
-			"content": "You can follow our guideline to <a href='https://docs.microsoft.com/azure/storage/common/storage-monitoring-diagnosing-troubleshooting'>monitor, diagnose, and troubleshoot Microsoft Azure Storage</a> to troubleshoot peformance issues."
+			"content": "You can follow our guideline to <a href='https://docs.microsoft.com/azure/storage/common/storage-monitoring-diagnosing-troubleshooting'>monitor, diagnose, and troubleshoot Microsoft Azure Storage</a> peformance issues."
 		}
 	]
 }